What is a low rate credit card?

 Sticking with one lender for longer: As your card has a long term low interest rate you don’t need to worry about frequently changing lenders to lock in a good deal.

-Affordable monthly repayments: As your Interest rate will be consistently low, the interest accrued on your balance should be manageable.
-It’s a good idea to pay your balance off in full each month is advisable so you avoid interest payments altogether.
+Affordable monthly repayments: As your interest rate will be consistently low, the interest accrued on your balance should be manageable.
+It’s a good idea to pay your balance off in full each month so you avoid interest payments altogether.

-Rewards on spending: Some providers offer rewards on spending, such a loyalty points, vouchers and cashback.
+Rewards on spending: Some providers offer rewards on spending, such as loyalty points, vouchers and cashback.

 What to watch out for

-Before you apply for a low rate card, make sure you take into account these potential pitfalls:
+Before you apply for a low rate card, make sure you consider these potential pitfalls:

 Annual fees: If your provider charges an annual fee, this will add to your monthly repayments.

 Value of rewards: Make sure the rewards, if any, are actually beneficial to you.
 Dedicated rewards cards may offer better alternatives.